 How to Make Your CV Stand Out

 The job market has had a turbulent few years.
-Although, the start of 2022 produced a record number of vacancies, the market is still highly competitive.
+Although, the start of the year produced a record number of vacancies, the market is still highly competitive.
 On average every advertised job receives a staggering 118 applications, with only 20% of applicants going on to interview.
 Meaning it has never been more important to have a standout CV.

 Before getting to how you can help make your CV stand out, there are a few sections that should always be included in your CV.
 These include: